 Prior to the day of surgery, you will attend a pre-assessment appointment to measure your eye for the correct implant strength.
-This is to ensure that all necessary investigations are carried out before admission.
-It is also to give you information related to surgery before admission and you will also be asked to provide a list of your regular medications and discuss your medical history.
+You will also be asked to provide a list of your regular medications and discuss your medical history.